How can you help me solve the problem when you don’t have any experience with the software product?

 An APM tool, used by an experienced performance engineer or technical architecture, can dynamically view the run-time environment, discovering the technical architecture.
 This can greatly accelerate the physical architecture review of the application or system.
 The application is evaluated from an end to end perspective, following the business transactions all the way to the database transactions.

 The second key individual necessary for a successful RCA project is a technical subject matter expert in the platform technology.
 This person must have experience with the APM tool.
-At Collaborative, we have had great success with the Dynatrace tool-set for Java and Microsoft environments.
+At Collaborative (now CGI), we have had great success with the Dynatrace tool-set for Java and Microsoft environments.
 We typically include the use of the APM tool in the RCA project.

 No Experience with the Application or Vendor Product